tstromberg/ttp-bench/README.md

 ## Requirements

-* A UNIX-like operating system (unintentionally, but most of the checks today are oriented to UNIX systems)
 * The Go Programming language

+Most of the checks available today mimic IoC found on UNIX-like operating systems.
+This is however not an intentional design goal. ioc-bench is actively tested on Linux, macOS, and FreeBSD.

 ## Usage